SkyeVault/Main/rainkeep/README.md

 ## What is Arynwood?

-Arynwood is a personal codename for a collaborative creative studio and digital frontier.
+Arynwood is a personal codename for a creative studio and digital frontier.
 It's the home of:

 - **DevLogs** — Daily technical entries written as HTML blog posts
 - **On-Chain Experiments** — Smart contracts deployed to Polygon Amoy testnet
-- **Metaverse Projects** — Custom 2D and 3D environments fully hosted on chain
+- **Art and Metaverse Projects** — Custom 2D and 3D environments fully hosted on chain
-- **Creative Code** — Integrations of glasswork, woodworking, and software
+- **Creative Code** — Integrations of digital paintings, glasswork, woodworking, and software
 - **Ethical Infrastructure** — A commitment to transparency, privacy, and dignity in digital systems

 ---